 Starting in round 8, timings for subsections (migration, household roster, schooling attainment, etc.) also became available.

-Timing data can be found under the "Timing" Area of Interest in the NLS Investigator.
+Timing data can be found by selecting "Timing" in the Area of Interest drop-down menu when executing a variable search in the NLS Investigator.

 In 2019, the NLS program created timings data based on select variables and years of the NLSY97.
 The timings are mainly for questions related to sexual activity, pregnancy, smoking, drug use, delinquent behaviors, criminal activity, and expectations.
 These 1,093 timing variables are now included in a separate dataset available to the public in the NLS Investigator.
 The dataset can be located by first choosing "NLSY97" in the cohort drop-down selection list and then choosing "Select Timings" within the NLSY97 drop-down list.